The Hochschild homology and cohomology of A(1): Introduction.

-The problem of computing $HH_*(A(1),A(1))$ is made rather difficult by the fact that $A(1)$ is noncommutative and so $HH_*(A(1),A(1))$ does not inherit a product from the shuffle product on the cyclic bar complex, and as a consequence, the May-type spectral sequence converging to $HH_*(A(1),A(1))$ that one would construct in the most na\"{i}ve way is not {\em multiplicative}, i.e., it does not have a product satisfying a Leibniz rule.
+Computing $HH_*(A(1),A(1))$ takes some work, since $A(1)$ is noncommutative, so $HH_*(A(1),A(1))$ does not have a natural product structure.
+As a consequence, the May-type spectral sequence converging to $HH_*(A(1),A(1))$ that one would construct in the most na\"{i}ve way is not {\em multiplicative}, i.e., it does not have a product satisfying a Leibniz rule.
 This makes the computation of differentials in that spectral sequence basically intractable.
 Instead, we take the linear dual of the standard Hochschild chain complex on $A(1)$, and we use the co-commutative coproduct on $A(1)$ to give the cohomology of this linear dual cochain complex a product structure arising from the coproduct on $A(1)$ and the linear dual of the Alexander-Whitney map.
+As a consequence, while the product on the $\mathbb{F}_2$-algebra $A(1)$ is used to define the Hochschild homology $HH_*(A(1),A(1))$ as a $\mathbb{F}_2$-vector space, it is the coproduct on $A(1)$ which gives us the useful ring structure on $HH_*(A(1),A(1))^*$.
+This is in contrast to the more familiar situation of a commutative $k$-algebra $R$: it is the product on $R$ which is used both to define the $k$-vector space $HH_*(R,R)$ and to equip it with a product.

 In Proposition~\ref{SSs and cocycle reps} we set up {\em multiplicative} spectral sequences computing the cohomology of the linear dual cochain complex of the standard Hochschild chain complex of $A(1)$.
 By an easy universal coefficient theorem argument (Proposition~\ref{duality between hh and cohh}), this cohomology is the $\mathbb{F}_2$-linear dual of the desired Hochschild homology $HH_*(A(1),A(1))$.